The Gospel in Revelation: Key Bible Verses & Commentary

 The-Gospel-in-Revelation.jpg

-Lord’s Library editors created this introductory guide to the Gospel in Revelation to showcase how the Scriptures reveal salvation by grace through faith in Revelation.
+Lord’s Library editors created this introductory guide to the Gospel in Revelation to showcase how the Scriptures reveal salvation by grace through faith.

 The Book of Revelation provides an articulate yet vivid depiction of the ultimate triumph of God over evil and the delivery of God’s Will through the Blood Atonement of Jesus Christ.
 Central to Revelation is the Gospel message, which proclaims that salvation is by grace through faith in the finished work of Christ, the Lamb who was slain.
 The book encourages believers to remain in the faith amidst tribulation unlike the world has ever seen.
 It offers the assurance of Christ’s victory.